 - Simon Brown is the chief learning officer at Novartis and author of The Curious Advantage.

 - Jana Eicher is the EdContent Lead at the getAbstract LAB, where she’s responsible for the end-to-end design, development and innovation of learning experiences.

 - Danielle Goodrum is VP Client Services at getAbstract.
 She shares frequently asked questions from the corporate world and the best answers from getAbstract’s library in her “Customer Insights” column.

 - Paul Sahota is a seasoned learning professional who is currently the manager of L&D at Perseus, an operating group of Constellation Software Inc. Paul has extensive experience designing and developing training, managing learning programs and partners, supporting enterprise-wide projects and consulting with colleagues around developmental needs.

 - Donald H. Taylor has chaired the London Learning Technologies Conference since 2000, and from 2010 to 2021 was the chair of the Learning and Performance Institute.
 He is the author of Learning Technologies in the Workplace.

 Their job is to select and honor recent publications that

 - address key L&D challenges,

 - developing thriving organizational learning cultures.

-In 2022, the getAbstract International Book Award will present five prizes in three categories to outstanding business books: In the main category Business Impact, our expert jury awards one English- and one German-language publication with prize money of USD/EUR 10,000 each.
-Our readers can also cast their votes: As part of the Readers’ Choice Awards, you have the opportunity to vote for your favorite book.
-Our new Learning Impact Award (see above) will be presented for the first time this year in the international category.
+In 2022, the getAbstract International Book Award presents five prizes in three categories to outstanding business books: In the main category Business Impact, our expert jury awards one English- and one German-language publication with prize money of USD/EUR 10,000 each.
+Our readers also cast their votes: As part of the Readers’ Choice Awards, you had the opportunity to vote for your favorite book.
+We present our new Learning Impact Award (see above) in the international category only.